 You can also go for DVR streaming to provide your audience with increased interactivity.
 Radiant Media Player supports DVR streaming to HLS with a dedicated UI to easily navigate into a DVR stream.

 To do DVR streaming you will need an appropriate streaming server to hold the DVR content.
 Wowza nDVR is just an example of a streaming server module that works well with Radiant Media Player.

 Test and once done re-test:

 A successful live video event is made of careful planning and testing.
 If you have a doubt on something within your live streaming chain - don't leave it be - double check it and fix it if needs be.
-Having a back-up plan is also recommended when possible ... at least have some back-up cables.
-Don't just assume that others will have the equipment or a solution for you ... they probably won't ...
+Having a back-up plan is also recommended for business-critical use-cases.